BENBELGACEM-Bassem/P10/README.md

 For 11th project:
 the purpose is to improve/refactor a test and add a new feature.
 From now on you can reset your password, in case it is forgotten.
+Do not forget to replace these parameters within purbeurre/settings/__init__.py, by your email and password:
+EMAIL_HOST_USER
+EMAIL_HOST_PASSWORD